Rating: 8.8/10 (view ratings)

 Resources: Roofing Code webinar (Resource)

 Resources: Week 5 Articles and Papers for reading/review (Download .zip)

 Code, Code, Code.
 We could spend the entire course covering code, but we're going to assume everyone in this course has a firm grasp on the NEC.
 This week, we'll discuss some portions of the code that really drive cost in MW scale projects and some nuanced details to help you make fewer mistakes and get your jobs permitted faster.
 We'll also discuss how system architecture and electrical balance of systems (eBOS) affects system cost.

 Electrical Design for Code and Costs (Download .pdf)

-Read: PDF version of Grounding and Bonding Parts 1 and 2 (Download .pdf)
+Read: PDF version of Grounding and Bonding General Requirements (Download .pdf)

 Resources: Week 6 Articles and Papers for reading/review (Download .zip)